Sheet Pan Bell Pepper Nachos

 - Blue Corn Tortilla Chips: These give the nachos an earthy flavor and a beautiful color.

-- White Cheddar Cheese: These nachos are partly about the visual, and white cheddar contrasts wonderfully with the vibrant blue-purple color of the tortilla chips.
+- White Cheddar Cheese: These nachos are partly about the visual, and white cheddar contrasts nicely with the vibrant blue-purple color of the tortilla chips.

-- Scallions: Scallions provide even more color contrast and a bright, fresh flavor.
+- Scallions: Scallions provide even more color contrast and a bright, fresh crunch.

 See the recipe card below for more information on ingredients and quantities.

-- Cook the peppers and onions: Cook them in a pan until they’re soft and translucent.
+- Cook the peppers and onions: Cook them in a pan, in olive oil, until they’re soft and translucent.

-- Cook the nachos: Cook the nachos in the oven until the cheese fully melts, about 5 to 7 minutes.
+- Cook the nachos: Cook the nachos in the oven at 350F until the cheese fully melts, about 5 to 7 minutes.

-- Finish: Top the finished nachos with lots of chopped fresh scallions.
+- Finish: Top the nachos with lots of chopped fresh scallions.

 Pro Tips

-- Purchase cheese that’s already shredded or grate it yourself in advance: This will significantly shorten the time it takes to make these nachos.
+Purchase cheese that’s already shredded or shred it yourself in advance: This will shorten the time it takes to make these nachos.

 Variations & Substitutions